 One is kind of passive, but awesome for audio/video geekery; a DVD recorder.
 Not only does it play DVD’s (and music and picture CD’s) very well, but it records just about any sort of DVD you might want, including DVD+/-R, DVD+/-RW and DVD+R DL.
 And it does it from my satellite receiver, TiVo, iLink from our DV video camera and an extra input on the front to allow adding just about any other device you might want to add.
 The front input includes S-Video, so I could probably hook up my laptop and record from there if I wanted to.
 Of course, this doesn’t really have a lot to do with liberty, except that it certainly makes things easier for accumulating entertainment without being quite so beholden to media monopolies.
 Of course, since it’s a Sony DVD recorder, they prevent you from recording movies with “copy protection”, even though you should be able to under fair use.
 Not a really big deal to me, but it is typical of the media industry that they want to prevent you from reasonable and legal activities because you might do something illegal.
+They might have it consulting services (in this case, cybersecurity) in place which could prevent you from recording their movies!
+The shenanigans I tell you!

 And yet, if it weren’t for these technologies and the knowledge they give us access to, we as humans would be mired in the life of a peasant in the middle ages.
 As, indeed, many humans on this planet still are.
 Without the printing press we could not have spread knowledge far and wide so that the Anglo-Saxon traditions of individual freedom, constitutionally limited government and rule of law was considered the norm in much of the world today.
 Liberal ideas about the value of individuals and the role of the market would not have been possible.
 The American Revolution was almost completely enabled by technology that provided easy access to knowledge.
 Indeed, the printing press was a two edged sword, giving government bureaucracies enormously more data, easily accessible, for the constable and the tax collector to use.
 Two hundred years later the Czech’s used fax machines to communicate rapidly and securely and create the Velvet Revolution that led to the downfall of communism in Czechoslovakia.
 And today the Internet enables the rapid spread of information that every government would much prefer is not even spread slowly.